-The figures in the report show a variation in the number of determinate and extended sentence prisoners dealt with by the Board, as one might expect with increases in some categories and decreases in others but there was a noticeable increase in the number of postponed or adjourned Tribunals.
-This is most likely due to the bedding in of new processes for the referral of dossiers to the Board and poor reliability of video live-links between prisons and the Board.
-The Board and Parole Scotland are working hard to resolve these issues and anticipate that 2016/2017 will show a reduction in the proportion of cases not dealt with at the first time of asking.
+The figures in the report show a variation in the number of life, determinate and extended sentence prisoners dealt with by the Board, as one might expect, with increases in some categories and decreases in others but there was a noticeable decrease in the number of postponed or adjourned Tribunals.
+Postponements and adjournments are expensive and delay the final release decision.
+The Board and Parole Scotland will remain vigilant and seek to reduce the number of postponements and adjournments even further.